MarschmiLab/MarschmiLab.github.io/_pages/publications.md

 ---
 title: Publications
-subtitle: We value open, reproducible, and accessible science & share the code from our projects.
-Please get in touch if you have questions, thoughts, or comments!
+subtitle: We value open, reproducible, and accessible science.
+Therefore, we post our manuscript as preprints on bioRxiv  and share the code from our projects on github.
+If you have questions, thoughts, or comments, especially on our code, please get in touch!
-description:  is the perfect theme for developers, designers and other creatives.
+description:  i
 featured_image: /images/marschmi_site/lakeMI_Laurentian_evening_wide.jpg
 ---

 For an updated list, please check out [Marian's google scholar page](https://scholar.google.com/citations?user=XN44kAIAAAAJ&hl=en).

 ***

+Urmy, S., Cramer, A., Rogers, T., Sullivan-Stack, J., **Schmidt, M.L.**, Stewart, S., and C. Symons.
+(2022) [When are bacteria really gazelles?
+Comparing patchy ecologies with dimensionless numbers](https://www.biorxiv.org/content/10.1101/2021.10.15.464607v2.external-links.html). *In Press at Ecology Letters*

 Kirchberger, P.C., **Schmidt, M.L.,** and H. Ochman.
 (2020) [The ingenuity of bacterial genomes](https://www.annualreviews.org/doi/10.1146/annurev-micro-020518-115822?url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org&rfr_dat=cr_pub++0pubmed).  *Annual Review of Microbiology* 74:815-834.